tk3369/FizzBuzzParametricDispatch.jl/README.md

 # FizzBuzzParametricDispatch

-Function that takes a number `x` and return
+Function that takes a number `x` and returns:
 - "Fizz" when `x` is divisible by 3
 - "Buzz" when `x` is divisible by 5
-- "FizzBuzz" when `x` is divisible by 3 and 5
+- "FizzBuzz" when `x` is divisible by 3 and divisible by 5
-- "<number>" when `x` is neither divisible by 3 nor 5
+- "<number>" when `x` is neither divisible by 3 nor divisible by 5

 Output:
 ```julia